joelasonian/brian-moorman/builtwith.md

 ## Gulp.js
 >https://github.com/gulpjs/gulp

-The Brian Moorman Project is built on[npm](https://www.npmjs.com/) and leverages[gulp.js](https://github.com/gulpjs/gulp) to build the public files from the source files.
+The Brian Moorman Project is built on [npm](https://www.npmjs.com/) and leverages [gulp.js](https://github.com/gulpjs/gulp) to build the public files from the source files.
 Below are the key packages used to generate the Brian Moorman Project.
 #### gulp-bower
 Loads the project's Bower packages